railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 #.
 Save the file using the name \ ``partners.csv``\

 #.
-In penERP, select :menuselection:`Partners --> Partners` then import the file that you've just
+In OpenERP, select :menuselection:`Partners --> Partners` then import the file that you've just
    saved.
 You'll get a message confirming that you've imported and saved the data.

 #.
 Verify that you've imported the data.
 A new partner should have appeared (``NoirAdvertising``),